monil-shah/Language-Trend-Anlaytics-Github-StackOverflow-Indeed-Data-/README.md

 In /DataCleaning/Github
 * In CleanMap.py the JSON dataset is parsed.
 Each line from STDIN represents an event.
 Some events contain no languages at all.
 We filter for events having atleast one programming language.
 * The Output from CleanMap.py is (event_id, cleaned_json_record_of_event_id) ie. it outputs cleaned records with key as event_id and value as the json record.
 * CleanReduce.py splits the key and value, and stores the value (record) line by line.
+Output is a text file with json records.
 # Data Analytic
 ### StackOverflow: